Backup Timeline in DaVinci Resolve 18.5 (& Restore! 2023)

 The Timeline Backup Files

-When you navigate to the project backup location which contains your timeline, you can see the timeline backup files saved in this format – “Timeline.<yyyymmdd><time>“.
+When you navigate to the project backup location which contains your timeline, you can see the timeline backup files saved in this format – “Timeline.<yyyymmdd><time>“, as shown in the above image.

 (You need to click on the random numbered folders to locate your timeline backups.)

 From the screenshot above, there are 3 timeline backups – as defined in the settings found under the “User Preferences”.
-(Please refer the above section for more details).
+(Please refer to the above section for more details).

 What is the Use of Timeline Backups in Resolve?